 What is Baby or Fetal Development?

-Babies change significantly during normal pregnancy.
-This time it is divided into three stages called trimester.
-So, when you’re 3 months pregnant, you have about 12 weeks, and every 3 months you see important changes for you and your baby.
+Babies change significantly during normal pregnancy, which time is divided into three stages called trimester.
+So, when you’re 3 months pregnant, you have about 12 weeks, and every 3 months you see important changes in you and your baby.
 Anyway, this is not always true.
-A full pregnancy lasts 40 weeks or 280 days.
-Depending on your gestational months (some short, others long) and gestational weeks, it can be 9 or 10 months.
+A full pregnancy lasts 40 weeks or 280 days, Depending on your gestational months (some short, others long) and gestational weeks, it can be 9 or 10 months.
 It’s perfectly normal and healthy, and you may hear different names during childbirth as you approach the end of your pregnancy.
 This tag spoils the last few weeks of pregnancy.
 They also look for side effects in children.
 Babies born early or late may be at a higher risk of developing breathing, hearing, or learning problems after a few weeks than babies born full-time.

 The first week (38) is followed by two digits separated by a bar (6,7).
 This is the number of days you are currently in the gestational week.
 So if you see 38 6 / 7, it means it is the sixth day of the 38th week.